Essential line management

 Flexible working

-There are explicit timescales for dealing with FWR’s and specific grounds on which the employer can refuse a request.
+In addition to the explicit timescales for dealing with FWR’s, there are specific grounds on which the employer can refuse a request.

 *Flexi time is where ‘core hours’ of working are set and staff can come and go at any time of any working day, and can accrue flexi time off work.